MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-mysql-to-passwordless-connection.md

 #### Assign roles to the managed identity

-Next, grant permissions to the managed identity you created to access your MySQL instance.
+Next, grant permissions to the managed identity you assigned to access your MySQL instance.

 These steps will create an Azure AD user for the managed identity and grant all permissions for the database `$AZ_DATABASE_NAME` to it.
 You can change the database name `$AZ_DATABASE_NAME` to fit your needs.